Meddle: Recording

-Composition
+Writing

 Although the tracks possess a variety of moods, Meddle is generally considered more cohesive than its 1970 predecessor, Atom Heart Mother.
 The largely instrumental "One of These Days" is followed by "A Pillow of Winds", which is distinguished by being one of the few quiet, acoustic love songs in the Pink Floyd catalogue.
 These two songs segue into each other across windy sound effects, anticipating the technique that would later be used on Wish You Were Here.
-The title of "A Pillow of Winds" was inspired by the games of Mahjong that Waters, Mason, and their wives played while in the south of France.
+The title of "A Pillow of Winds" was inspired by the games of Mahjong that Roger Waters, Nick Mason, and their wives Judith Trim and Lindy Rutter played while in the south of France.

 "One of These Days" was developed around an ostinato bassline created by Roger Waters, by feeding the output through a Binson Echorec.
-The bassline was performed by Waters and Gilmour using two bass guitars, one on old strings.
+The bassline was performed by Waters and David Gilmour using two bass guitars, one on old strings.
 Drummer Nick Mason's abstruse "One of these days I'm going to cut you into little pieces" vocal line was recorded at double speed using a falsetto voice, and replayed at normal speed.